AzureCosmosDB/HierarchicalPartitionKeysFeedbackGroup/README.md

 # Limitations / known issues

-- Your Cosmos DB account must be [enrolled in the preview](https://aka.ms/cosmos-subpartitioning-signup) in order to use this feature.
-Make sure that you have signed-up and received confirmation your account has been onboarded.
 - Working with containers that use hierarchical partition keys is supported only in the preview versions of the .NET V3 and Java V4 SDK.
 You must use the supported SDK to create new containers with hierarchical partition keys and to perform CRUD/query operations on the data.
     - When issuing queries from the SDK, passing in a partition key in `QueryRequestOptions` is not currently supported.
 You must specify the partition key paths in the query text itself.
     - Support for Portal, PowerShell, and CLI, and other SDK languages is planned and not yet available.